-Strange odours are the last thing you need in your basement, whether it’s used as a game room, laundry room, storage, or a man cave.
+Strange odors are the last thing you need in your basement, whether it’s used as a game room, laundry room, storage, or a man cave.

-In this piece, we’ll go through the many sources of basement scents and how to get rid of them.
-So, whether your basement smells musty, wet, or nasty, we can assist.
+In this piece, I’ll go through the many sources of basement scents and how to get rid of them.

-First, you must determine the source of the smells.
-In many situations, you will need to contact a professional, especially if the problem is caused by moisture, rot, mould, mildew, or sewage.
-You should also concentrate on odour neutralisation.
+First, you need to determine the source of the smells.
+In many situations, well need to contact a professional, especially if the problem is caused by moisture, rot, mold, mildew, or sewage.
+You should also concentrate on odor neutralization.
 Set up a few bowls of baking soda and spritz the area with distilled white vinegar.